dylanvu/dylanvu.github.io/src/app/markdown/projects/active/aiche-careers.md

-# UCSB AIChE Careers Bot
+# AIChE Careers Bot

+This is a Discord Bot made for the UCSB AIChE Student Chapter.

 ![GIF of the AIChE Careers Bot in action](/projects/web-development/aiche-careers/aiche-careers.gif)